cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 Integrating advanced metacognitive possibilities into the treatment of attachment and other disturbances heralds the fourth generation of the field of metacognition.

 ### The Spectrum of Adult Development

-**The Spectrum of Adult Development**

-- Piaget's theory of child and adolescent intelligence introduced stages of cognitive development, which researchers extended to mature adult development.
+- Building upon Piaget's theory (1963) of child and adolescent intelligence, researchers have identified stages of mature adult development.
-- **Extensions of Piaget's model include**: Commons, Richards, and Kuhn's postformal reasoning; Loevinger and Wessler's ego development; Kohlberg's moral development; Kegan's self-development; Labouvie-Vief's mature adulthood; Sternberg's wisdom; and Wilber's full-spectrum model.
+- These models extend beyond Piaget's last stage of formal operational thinking.

+**Extensions of Piaget's Model**
+- **Commons, Richards, and Kuhn (1982)**
+  - Extended Piaget's model beyond formal operations.
+  - Introduced systematic and metasystematic reasoning.
+- **Loevinger and Wessler (1970) & Cook-Greuter (1990)**
+  - Focused on ego development.
+  - Identified stages beyond Piaget's formal operational thinking.
+- **Kohlberg (1981)**
+  - Studied moral development.
+  - Described stages that go beyond formal operational thinking.
+- **Kegan (1982)**
+  - Explored self-development.
+  - Identified stages of adult development.
+- **Labouvie-Vief (1990)**
+  - Focused on mature adulthood.
+  - Described the characteristics and processes of this stage.
+- **Sternberg (1984)**
+  - Studied wisdom.
+  - Introduced a new perspective on adult development.
+- **Wilber (2000, 2007)**
+  - Integrated various models into a full-spectrum model.
+  - Included the highest stages of mature adult development from spiritual traditions.

 **Postformal Reasoning (Commons, Richards, and Armon)**

+**Stages of Postformal Reasoning**

+- Collectively labeled as higher order thinking.
+  - **First-order relations:** Relations between primary elements.
+  - **Second-order relations:** Relations between relations.
+  - **Third-order relations:** Advanced reasoning process (Commons, Richards and Armon, 1984).

-- **Beyond formal operational thinking**: fifth-order systematic thinking, sixth-order metasystematic thinking, and seventh-order cross-paradigmatic thinking.
+- **Beyond formal operational thinking**:
-- **Fifth-order thinking**: complete and exhaustive operations between members of the same class.
+  - **Fifth-order (systematic) thinking**: complete and exhaustive operations between members of the same class.
-- **Sixth-order thinking**: relationships between systems to define a supersystem.
+  - **Sixth-order (metasystematic) thinking**: relationships between systems to define a supersystem.
-- **Seventh-order thinking**: relationships between families of systems across independent fields.
+  - **Seventh-order (cross-paradigmatic) thinking**: relationships between families of systems across independent fields.

 **Adult Cognitive Development (Labouvie-Vief)**

 - **Two postformal stages**: intersystemic and autonomous.
-- Intrasystemic formal operational thinking.
   - **Intersystemic stage**: expansion of context, awareness of meanings beyond information given.
   - **Autonomous stage**: logic of self-regulating systems, creativity and generativity across generations.

-**Self-Development (Kegan)**
+**Stages of Self-Development (Kegan)**

 - Succession of qualitative differentiations of the self from the world.
+  - Each stage: A more expanded context for the self.
-- **Each stage**: self emerges from embeddedness to a more expanded context.
+  - In each successive stage, the self emerges from its embeddedness.
-- **Corresponding Piagetian stages**: sensorimotor, preoperations, concrete operations, early formal operations, full formal operations, interindividual self (postformal thinking).

-**Ego Development (Loevinger and Cook-Greuter)**

-- **Nine-stage model**: presocial/symbiotic to integrated.
+**Ken Wilber's Description of Kegan's Stages:**

+- Changes involve the subject of one stage becoming the object of the next.
+- Kegan's stages and corresponding Piagetian stages:
+  * Incorporative self/sensorimotor (0)
+  * Impulsive self/preoperations (1)
+  * Imperial self/concrete operations (2)
+  * Interpersonal self/early formal operations (3)
+  * Institutional self/full formal operations (4)
+  * Interindividual self (postformal thinking) (5)
+- Later stages reflect self-in-relationship to broader contexts.

+**Loevinger's Ego Development Model:**

-- **Postformal stage**: individualist (transition from formal to postformal), autonomous, construct-aware post-autonomous.
+- Ranges from presocial/symbiotic stage to integrated stage.
+- Postformal stage is rare and hard to describe.

+**Cook-Greuter's Descriptions of Postformal Stages:**

-**Individualist Stage (Cook-Greuter)**
+- **Individualist Stage (4/5):**

-- Awareness of perspective, context in construction of thought.
+  - Awareness of importance of perspective, context, and point of view.
+  - Truth seen as relative.
+  - People realize they contribute meaning to external events.
-- Relative truth, self as contributor to meaning and objects as human constructs.
+  - Objects are human constructs.

-**Autonomous Stage (Cook-Greuter)**
+- **Autonomous Stage (5):**

-- Operates fully from postformal thinking and perspective.
+  - Operates fully from postformal thinking.
+  - Cognitive functioning is metasystematic.
+  - Individuals focus on discovering and actualizing potential.
-- Metasystematic integration of conflicting frameworks of the self into a coherent new theory.
+  - Multiple frameworks of the self integrated into a coherent new theory.

-**Construct-Aware Post-Autonomous Stage (Cook-Greuter)**
+- **Construct-Aware Post-Autonomous Stage (5/6):**

-- Awareness of limitations of representational knowledge.
+  - Awareness of linguistic bias in construction and distinction of objects.
-- Realization that objects are inventions, awareness of thinking processes and mechanisms.
+  - Objects are inventions, arbitrary but useful for orientation.
   - Heightened awareness of mental habits as problematic.
   - Ego becomes aware of itself as an organizer and temporary construct.

-**Time Frame for Growth (Cook-Greuter)**

-- Thinking of oneself as a separate individual with a unique mission.
-- Consciousness of growth and change over time across the lifetime and down the generations.

-### At the universal or unitive stage (the ninth in the model and labeled as 6), there is a “change to a concept of field (vision)[,] . . . [a] quantum le
+  - Concepts seen as potentially effective but arbitrary codifications.
+  - Desire to be liberated from bondage of rational thought.
+  - Realization that self-identity is a temporary construct.

-**Universal or Unitive Stage (Stage 6)**
+- **Universal or Unitive Stage (Stage 6)**
   - Change in concept of field, quantum leap in experience and outlook (Cook-Greuter, 1990)
   - Yearn to transcend rational, conscious egos (p.
 92)
   - Direct attunement awareness instead of representational thinking (p.
 94)
   - Immediate witnessing of ongoing process (1994, p.
 133)
   - Global, transpersonal or ego-transcendent experience (p.
 140)
   - **Characterized by**:
     * Multiperspectival capacity (p.
 93)
     * No longer centered on the ego (p.
 135)
     * Self is "No-'thing'" (p.
 134)
     * Self is created anew at every moment (p.
 138)
     * Beyond reified self-view (p.
 138)

 **Assumptions in Cook-Greuter's Stage Model of Ego Development**